iotaledger/iota.js/documentation/docs/tutorials/value-transactions/04-generate-addresses.md

 * The three following numbers are:
     * The **account index**.
 Users can use these accounts to organize the funds in the same fashion as bank accounts;
       for
-      donation purposes (where all addresses are considered public), for saving purposes, for common expenses, etc..
+      donation purposes (where all addresses are considered public), for saving purposes, for common expenses, etc.
     * The **change index**.
-Allows to separate addresses used for external operations (i.e. receive funds) or for internal operations (i.e. generate change).
+Allows separate addresses used for external operations (i.e., receive funds) or internal operations (i.e., generate change).
     * The **address index** that increments sequentially

-In the example above generated 6 address paths for the account `0`.
-One address for external operations and another for internal operations for each index from `0` to `2`.
+The example above generated six address paths for the account `0`.
+One address is for external operations and another for internal operations for each index from `0` to `2`.

 ## Ed25519 Key Pairs for the Addresses